Predictia/AQUA/docs/sphinx/source/core_components.rst

 If some information about the data is needed, it is possible to use the ``info()`` method of the ``Reader`` class.

 .. warning::
-    Every ``Reader`` instance brings information about the grids and fixes of the retrieved data.
+    Every ``Reader`` instance carries information about the grids and fixes of the retrieved data.
     If you're retrieving data from many sources, please instantiate a new ``Reader`` for each source.

 Dask and Iterator access